 Your conviction record may be expunged only if you were convicted of a crime you did not commit and were later granted an absolute pardon that establishes your innocence.
 (Va.
 Stat. § 19.2-392.2 (2022).)

 There is a limited exception to this rule for DNA evidence.
 If you were convicted of a felony and your conviction was later reversed and the case dismissed, you may request that your DNA record be purged from the state DNA database.
-(Virginia Statutes § 19.2-310.7 (2018).)
+(Va.
+Stat. § 19.2-310.7 (2022).)

 If you are eligible to have your record expunged, you may file a petition for expungement.
 You must file the petition in the circuit court of the county or city in which your case was handled.
-(Virginia Statutes § 19.2-392.2 (2018).)
+(Va.
+Stat. § 19.2-392.2 (2022).)

 Cleaning up a criminal history can be complicated.
 If you are not sure whether your record qualifies for expungement in Virginia—or for advice about your personal situation—you should contact a qualified criminal law attorney.
 A good lawyer can guide you each step of the way.